filecoin-station/zinnia/docs/architecture-decision-records/2023-03-integration-with-station.md

 enable the deployment of the first modules.

-Zinnia is designed to run multiple modules inside the same process, using V8 Isolates for keeping modules cleanly separated and sandboxed.
+Zinnia is designed to run multiple modules inside the same process, using V8 Isolates for keeping modules separated and sandboxed.
 The integration with libp2p (and later IPFS) is designed to allow multiple modules to share the same underlying set of network connections and block storage.

 Zinnia has two primary modes of operation: